bleaktwig/ophs_grasp/README.md

 ### Instances
 The instances are inside the `instances/` directory, along with a format description.
 They were downloaded from [KU Leuven](https://www.mech.kuleuven.be/en/cib/op#section-14).

+### Compiling:
+To compile, simply run the command `make` inside the `algorithm/` directory and let the makefile do its job.
+As per standard, to clean the output, just run the command `make clean`.

 ### Running:
 The C code is inside the `algorithm/src/` directory and its compiled output is stored in the `algorithm/bin/` as `ophs_grasp.out`.
 The parameters given to it are:
 * `const char* infile`: the input file.